Frank McGlynn (Gaelic footballer)

-Frank McGlynn (born 1985) is an Irish Gaelic footballer who plays for Glenfin and who played for the Donegal county team between 2006 and 2019.
+Frank McGlynn (born 1985) is an Irish Gaelic football manager and former player.
+He played for the Donegal county team between 2006 and 2019 and also for his club Glenfin.

 In 2015, Pat Spillane included McGlynn in his top 40 footballers in the game today.

 He won one All Star, one All-Ireland Senior Football Championship and five Ulster Senior Football Championships with his county.
 He was shortlisted for All Stars Footballer of the Year in 2012, but the award went to teammate Karl Lacey.

 Playing career

 Youth

 McGlynn played association football for Drumkeen United as a child.
 He has also played soccer for Finn Harps at underage level.
 He earned him trials with Wolverhampton Wanderers, Leeds United, Preston North End in soccer's English Football League.
 He played and scored for Everton in the Milk Cup – in a team which also featured Wayne Rooney.
 He was still playing the association code for Cappry Rovers after retiring from playing football for Donegal (though he prioritised his football for his club Glenfin).

 McGlynn's childhood hero was Martin Gavigan.